cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 ```
 * generate Key 4a. hamt_update(TAUminerImorpheus..xBalance,TAUminerImorpheus..xBalance + amount); // update balance
 * generate Key 5a. hamt_add(TAUminerNounceAttachmentsLogJSON={ atachment1:graphsync request from VisitorTAUaddr; attachement 2...} // attachment host will charge coins for each graphsync on attachment as compensation, log is the proof, each new TAU address can get a mininum service from hosts such as 1G, it is configurable in the sendersProfile json.
+Attachment content trie is ***another trie*** with cid in contractJSON
 ```
  hamt_add(TAUminerImorpheus..x11AttachmentsLogJSON={ "starwar:graphsync request from VisitorTAUaddr; attachement 2...}
 ```